Teach Us Consent

 This episode was produced by Teach Us Consent and Not Another and hosted by Anthony Stefanos, supported by the Australian Government Department of Social Services.

 Content note: This material contains sensitive content and may include references to sexual harassment and assault, homophobia, transphobia, racism and other forms of violence.
 Please listen with care and compassion for yourself, and feel free to switch off at any point.
-You can visit teachusconsent.com/get-support for resources such as 1800RESPECT and 13YARN, or call 000 in emergencies.
+You can visit teachusconsent.com/support for resources such as 1800RESPECT and 13YARN, or call 000 in emergencies.

 In Australia, Mental Health Care Plans are available through GPs and can provide access to subsidised sessions with mental health professionals.
 Reach out to your GP to discuss your options.

 This podcast was recorded on the lands of the Gadigal and Bidegal people.
-The Teach Us Consent team respects and honours Aboriginal and Torres Strait Islander elders past and present, and their enduring connection to this land.
+The Teach Us Consent team respects and honours Aboriginal and Torres Strait Islander Elders past and present, and their enduring connection to this land.
 We acknowledge that First Nations people disproportionately experience sexual violence, and we are committed to ending sexual violence.

 Disclaimer